MEET THE TEAM

 OWNER / A LIL OF EVERYTHING

 Abbey loves to set the bar low enough so that life can continue to surprise and delight her.
-Her favorite things are hot dog culture (but not really hotdogs), old junk, and being stupid (a positive) online and in real life.
+Her favorite things are saying “fuck it, why not?"“, buying/driving/riding old junk (cars, motorcycles), and being stupid (positive) online and in real life.
 She takes very few things seriously, but cares deeply about her community, the people and animals in her life, and making sure everyone feels like they have a seat at the table.

 BARISTA